 National banks in both countries interacted with the government in two ways.
 First, they intermediated government debt by issuing notes backed by government bonds as collateral.
-Second, they acted as fiscal agents for the government by holding the government's deposits (which we also backed by government bonds as collateral).
+Second, they acted as fiscal agents for the government by holding the government's deposits (which were also backed by government bonds as collateral).

 Both activities were a more important part of the business of Japanese national banks than they were for U.S. national banks.
 After the amendment of 1876, Japanese national banks consistently had a larger part of their assets in the form of government bonds than did U.S. national banks.
 From 1878 to 1885, government bonds were between 40 and 50 percent of the asset portfolios of Japanese national banks, and government deposits were between 2.5 percent and 5 percent of the other side of the balance sheet.
-For U.S. national banks, government bonds were never more than 40 percent of the asset portfolio, and the fraction of their portfolio held as government bonds almost steadily declined over time from a high 37 percent in 1864 to only about 15 percent in 1885.
-In addition, after 1866, government deposits were never more than three percent of liabilities plus net worth, and for most years, they were less than one percent.
+For U.S. national banks, government bonds were never more than 40 percent of the asset portfolio, and the fraction of their portfolio held as government bonds almost steadily declined over time from a high of 37 percent in 1864 to only about 15 percent in 1885.
+In addition, after 1866, government deposits were less than 1 percent.
 There was one exception, 1879.
 In this year, government deposits were about one-eighth of liabilities plus net worth.
-We suspect that this build up of government deposits was due to the resumption of gold convertibility of U.S. paper currency that occurred on January 1 of that year.
+We suspect that this buildup of government deposits was due to the resumption of gold convertibility of U.S. paper currency that occurred on January 1 of that year.